 My life has just got a little easier… Why?
 Well because of a lovely thing called a drip irrigation system.
 Does anyone else not like hand watering their plants/gardens?
 If so, this is perfect for you.
+See how you can build your own drip irrigation sytem.

 If you missed my first post about the details on the materials needed for a drip irrigation system, you can check it out here.